kenzocarneiro/Lua-s-Adventure/README.md

 - If you're on Windows:
   1) Download the .zip corresponding to your architecture (64 bits or 32 bits) here: https://github.com/kenzo6c/Lua-s-Adventure/releases
   2) Launch the .exe file
+  3) Note: Your antivirus may have a problem with the dll files.
+These dll files come from the love installation, you can try with the dll from yours, or you can use the following method.
 - If you're on another OS (or if your antivirus doesn't like the dll files):
   1) Download and install love: https://love2d.org/
   2) Put love in your PATH or note its location